 The mountains of the Bonnington range are mainly treed, they are more subdued than the ones further north and the summits are just above treeline.
 The main terrain characteristics in this area include: great tree skiing, many open bowls, sharp ridgelines along with a reliable snowpack.
 Most of the ski peaks are in the 2300m-elevation range and provide plenty of great powder skiing opportunities and good views.
 The tour described here is in avalanche terrain.
 Proper training and experience is required for good route planning and safe travel in avalanche terrain.
 Of note, there are only a few official ATES (Avalanche Terrain Exposure Scale) ratings available for this traverse.
 The terrain around the Copper Mountain Hut has been rated Challenging while the Barrett creek area has been rated Complex.

 Due to its close proximity and ease of access, The Bonnington Range is well used by various groups throughout the winter months.
 Both Ski tourers and Snowmobilers have been using this area recreationally for decades.
 In recent years Snowwater Heli-skiing has acquired the rights to use the Bonnington range for commercial heli-skiing.
 They operate out of their own lodge near the headwaters of Snowwater creek (grid 685-698, NAD83).
-The lodge is actually on private land and ski tourers travelling through the area are asked to respect any sings posted by the owners.
-You will most likely cross path with these user group along your tour.
+The lodge is actually on private land and ski tourers travelling through the area are asked to respect any signs posted by the owners.
+You will most likely cross paths with these users along your tour.

 The common start for this traverse is at the 1214m Bombi summit, 17km East of Castlegar along Highway 3.
 Start where the power line crosses the road and follow it in a northerly direction for about 6km, this is perhaps the least enjoyable part of the trip.
 There are many service roads paralleling the power lines that will facilitate your progress however, if you are not familiar with the area it is simpler to follow the gently rising power lines.
 After about 3km along the power lines, you will arrive at a power line junction.
 Continue along the main power line, which turns in a Northeasterly direction.
 After almost 3km along this segment (around 1570m) the power line turns back in a northerly direction.
 From this point (near tower #154), leave the power lines and ascend a forested west-facing slope for 365m in an easterly direction to a broad pass (1935m) 1.3km southwest of Grassy Mountain.
 From the pass, ski down in a Northeasterly direction for a distance of about 400m to the Grassy Mountain hut at 1900m (642-598, NAD83).
 The route to the broad pass is on private land, please respect any signs posted by the landowner.